ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

  - [refarch-cloud-data-analytics-data](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-mobile/tree/kube-int) - The raw data that is preloaded in the databases in the VM

-This project contains tutorials for setting up CI/CD pipeline for the scenarios.
-The tutorial is shown below.
- - [refarch-cloudnative-devops-kubernetes](https://github.com/ibm-cloud-architecture/refarch-cloudnative-devops-kubernetes)             - The DevOps assets are managed here

-This project contains tutorials for setting up Resiliency such as High Availability, Failover, and Disaster Recovery for the above application.
- - [refarch-cloudnative-resiliency](https://github.com/ibm-cloud-architecture/refarch-cloudnative-resiliency/tree/kube-int)   - The Resiliency Assets will be managed here
- - [refarch-cloudnative-kubernetes-csmo](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes-csmo)   - The BlueCompute application end-to-end cloud service management for Kubernetes based deployment

 ## Run the reference solution in IBM Cloud

-To run the solution demo you will need to download adn start the VM, configure your Bluemix environment, run the data movement service and then run the BI tools...
+To run the solution demo you will need to download and start the VM, configure your Bluemix environment, run the data movement service and then run the BI tools...
 runtimes.

-### Step 1: Environment Setup
+### Step 1: Bluemix Environment Setup

-The Watson Data Platform lab is conducted using the IBM cloud.
-It utilizes the suite of fully managed cloud data services; Cloudant NoSQL DB, dashDB for Analytics and Object Storage to persist data and Data Connect to ingest data.
+The Cloud Data Analytics lab is conducted using many components on the IBM cloud.
+It utilizes dashDB for Analytics to be renamed **Db2 Warehouse on Cloud** as of ~July 18th to persist data and Data Connect (and Lift CLI) to ingest data.
 These services are available and deployed from Bluemix, IBM’s cloud platform.
-This lab also leverages Watson Analytics, IBM’s smart data discovery and visualization service on the cloud.
-Finally, this lab will also utilize the IBM Data Science Experience, an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
+This lab also leverages Cognos Analytics, IBM’s smart data reporting, analytics and visualization service on the cloud.

 ## Workflow